 It isn’t essential to have a separate cycling leg just to ride a bike.
 When I first started riding, I used my everyday leg and a standard bike shoe with a cleat to clip into the pedals.
 I tried toe straps early on but quickly learned that clipping into the pedals was much better.
 Especially for amputees, the direct contact with the pedal is extremely helpful.

 Once I got more serious about cycling and triathlon I had my prosthetist build me a special leg just for the bike.
 While I typically prefer the Össur Total Knee 2100, for my cycling leg, I went with the Total Knee 2000 because it is lighter.
 For the foot, we shortened an Össur Vari-Flex, cutting the “toes” off and bolting a bike cleat right to the bottom of the carbon foot.
 The socket is pretty standard; it just has a lower trim line so it doesn’t rub on my upper thigh or hips when I pedal for hours.
 I don’t make any adaptations to my bikes.
-However, since I am basically riding with one leg and I can’t get out of the saddle on hills, I find a big range of gears is an absolute necessity.
+However, since I am basically riding with one leg and I can’t get out of the saddle on hills, I find a big range of gear is an absolute necessity.

 Traditionally, my everyday setup of choice has been the Össur Total Knee 2100 combined with the Össur Vari-Flex foot and Össur Iceross Liners 3mm and 6mm liners.
 I have used this combination for years.
-However, recently, I switched to the new Össur Vari-Flex XC, as I find it has a more dynamic toe off that makes it all that much easier for me to get around while expending less energy.
+However, recently, I switched to the new Össur Vari-Flex XC, as I find it has a more dynamic toe-off that makes it all that much easier for me to get around while expending less energy.

 When I have a gala or red carpet event that calls for a dress and heels, I reach for my “Barbie” foot, an Össur Elation with 2.5 inches of heel height adjustability that is wrapped in a silicone cover from A Step Ahead Prosthetics.
 More recently, thanks to Scott Summit and the artists at Bespoke Innovations, I’ve added a super bling fairing to my “glam” look.